 Chief Executive - Arron Perriam

-Cholmondeley are really pleased to welcome Arron Perriam, formerly Rata Foundation, to our Cholmondeley whanau in the role of Chief Exec (aka Big Banana!).
+Cholmondeley are really pleased to welcome Arron Perriam, formerly Rata Foundation, to our Cholmondeley whanau in the role of Chief Executive.

-Previous to Cholmondeley, Arron was Business Operations Manager at Rata Foundation, having previously had roles at Foodstuffs, New Zealand Spinal Trust (for 8 years including roles as National Manager and then Managing Director) and before that at the Salvation Army where he held various roles from starting as a Community Youthworker, to Youth Services Manager to Team Leader.
+Previous to Cholmondeley, Arron was Business Operations Manager at Rata Foundation, having previously had roles at Foodstuffs, New Zealand Spinal Trust (for eight years including roles as National Manager and then Managing Director) and before that at the Salvation Army where he held various roles from starting as a Community Youthworker, to Youth Services Manager to Team Leader.
 He is also currently Board Chair of the Burwood Academy of Independent Living which is based at Burwood Hospital and undertakes Health, Serious Spinal and Brain injury research.
-Prior to that he was a Committee member of Te Komiti Whakahaere for 6 years, an organisation focused on the promotion of Maori health, and he also had 6 years on the Merrin School Board of Trustees including 3 as Chair.
+Prior to that he was a Committee member of Te Komiti Whakahaere for six years, an organisation focused on the promotion of Maori health, and he also had six years on the Merrin School Board of Trustees including three as Chair.

 Arron has recently been awarded the Institute of Directors Emerging Directors Award, part of which will see him as an intern on the Board of Pegasus Health, and as an aside has been selected for the NZ Masters Crossfit Team and will be competing in an event in Australia in October.